OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/stats.md

 ---
 title: stats
-description: The 'stats' page provides 24 hour statistical data on cryptocurrencies with options to view data in various quote currencies.
+description: "The 'stats' page provides 24 hour statistical data on cryptocurrencies" with options to view data in various quote currencies.
 It displays metrics such as open value, high, low, volume, and last known value.
 keywords: